 At Pleavin Power, we offer expert Generated & Distributed Power Quality Surveys.
-We understand that poor, or unstable power quality has a number of adverse effects on an electrical system.
-The results of this can be due to poor power factors caused by unstable loads or electrical noise, commonly known as harmonics.
-Both of these can cause a number of serious issues within your systems and combined can be disastrous for power system longevity.
+We understand that poor, or unstable power quality has several adverse effects on an electrical system.
+The results of this can be due to poor power factors caused by unstable loads or electrical noise – commonly known as harmonics.
+Both of these factors can cause several serious issues within your systems and combined can result in a significant decline in your power system longevity.

-Poor Power Factor, Harmonics or electrical noise can cause power system component failure and more.
-This includes overheating, overcurrent trips, sensitive equipment damage, nuisance tripping.
-These can be prevented with the deployment of the correct equipment to increase the longevity and reliability of your critical power systems.
+Poor power factor – harmonics or electrical noise can cause power system component failure and more.
+This can include things such as overheating, overcurrent trips, sensitive equipment damage nuisance tripping.
+These can be prevented, however, with the deployment of the correct equipment to increase the longevity and reliability of your critical systems.